visgl/hubble.gl/dev-docs/vNext/using-kepler-components-rfc.md

 ## Context

-The goal of the `@hubble.gl/react` package is to provide UI components that reduce the integration effort of adding video export features to vis.gl applications.
-Some of the design principles of these components are:
+The goal of the `@hubble.gl/react` package is to provide UI components that reduce integration effort required for adding video export features to vis.gl applications.
+Examples of components in this package:

-- Design generic components that can be reused between luma.gl, deck.gl, and kepler.gl applications
+- Generic components that can be reused between luma.gl, deck.gl, and kepler.gl applications

-- Deliver use-case specific components for upstream integration with kepler.gl (which utilize the generic components)
+- kepler.gl use-case specific components for drop-in integration.

 The initial set of components we're shipping are focused on specific use-cases for kepler.gl.
-Some features of a "kepler.gl-ready" component are:
+Some features of these "kepler.gl-ready" component are:

 - Internationalization
 - Theme Inheritance
-- Redux Selectors
+- Kepler.gl Redux Store Connections
-- Reuse of existing Kepler.gl components
+- Reuse of Existing Kepler.gl Components

 The area this RFC discusses is specifically how an external library like, hubble.gl, can reuse React components written in kepler.gl.
 We'll explore two options: either fork kepler.gl code into the hubble.gl repo, or inject all kepler.gl dependencies into hubble.gl as props during runtime.
 There are pros/cons to both.